-At a week old, I did the cross country journey with my family, I like to think this provided the foundation for my love of traveling.
-My mother traveled for work and before I graduated high school, I had traveled all over the country.
+At just a few days old, I did the cross country journey with my family.
+I like to think this provided the foundation of my love for traveling.
+My mother traveled for work and before I graduated high school, I had traveled all over the country with her.

 My first out of country experience came the summer before I senior year in high school.
 It is on this trip I came to have a new found love for traveling, people, culture and life experiences.
 Family and friends say I came back a different person; for the better, of course.
 I visited in Belize City, Belize, Central America for 3 weeks the summer of 2000.
 Ever since, I've had the travel bug and have no intentions of kicking it to the curb.

 I am a fan of: God, my family, Eastern NC, handwritten notes, fresh flowers, going to the movies, unique jewelry, lip gloss, my freckles in the summertime, piano music, jeans, listening to my Mother sing in the Messiah at Christmas, the beach, boating, manners, kindness, traveling, road trips, getting dolled up, t-shirts, good vino, bourbons and whiskeys, shoes, pellet ice, people watching, artwork, that smell when you are almost to the beach, clean sheets on Sunday night, lamp light, sleeping with windows open when it is chilly outside, brushing my teeth, the cool side of the pillow, going places & they know your "usual" and the smell of: Old Spice Original deodorant, fresh linens and pine... not all together of course.